Yohimbine: Sexual dysfunction and aphrodisiac

-Yohimbine and dietary supplements

-In the US, "yohimbe" preparations are sold as a dietary supplements for enhancing libido, for weight loss and as aids for bodybuilding; but "There is virtually no published research on yohimbe which supports these or any other claims".
+In the United States, "yohimbe" preparations are sold as a dietary supplements for enhancing libido, for weight loss and as aids for bodybuilding; but "There is virtually no published research on yohimbe which supports these or any other claims".
 Often, these products explicitly claim to contain yohimbine.

-Cohen et al. found that samples of brands sold in American brick-and-mortar stores contained highly variable amounts of yohimbine, and sometimes none at all.
+One study found that samples of brands sold in American brick-and-mortar stores contained highly variable amounts of yohimbine, and sometimes none at all.
 Labelling claims were often misleading.
-Similar results have been reported by other laboratories for products sold in the U.S., in other countries and on the internet.
+Similar results have been reported by other laboratories for products sold in the US, in other countries and on the internet.
 One study found that many brands of "yohimbe" might not derive from the P. johimbe tree in the first place.
 According to yet another source, the yohimbe sold in markets in West Africa, where the tree grows, is frequently adulterated with other species of the genus Pausinystalia; these contain little yohimbine.
 The amounts of alkaloid found even in genuine P. johimbe bark vary considerably, depending on the source of the bark (roots, stem, branches, height, etc.).

-Some brands sold over-the-counter were found to contain more yohimbine per serving than a standard pharmaceutical dose; yet, in the US, pharmaceuticals are subject to the strict regulatory regime pertaining to medicines.
-It is illegal to introduce or deliver "drugs" into interstate commerce without the permission of the FDA.
+Some brands sold over-the-counter were found to contain more yohimbine per serving than a standard pharmaceutical dose.
+It is illegal to introduce or deliver "drugs" into interstate commerce without the permission of the US Food and Drug Administration (FDA).
 The FDA has asserted that some yohimbine-containing products are "drugs" because they are so promoted as to show "they are intended for use in the cure, mitigation, treatment or prevention of disease": 21 U.S.C. § 321(g)(1)(B).
 However the legal position is not entirely straightforward, and as of 1 February 2019 there does not appear to be any record of a successful prosecution.

 Because of the lack of reliable scientific data on yohimbe, the European Food Safety Authority Panel on Food Additives determined that it was not possible to conclude on its safety or to establish a health-based guidance value.
 They wrote:

-Extracts and chemistry

-Yohimbe (Pausinystalia johimbe) is a tree that grows in western and central Africa; yohimbine was named as originally extracted from the bark of yohimbe in 1896 by Adolph Spiegel (but see § Aspidosperma quebracho-blanco below).
-In 1943 the correct constitution of yohimbine was proposed by Witkop.
-Fifteen years later, a team led by Eugene van Tamelen used a 23-step synthesis to become the first persons to achieve the synthesis of yohimbine.